 Terms & Conditions of Trade

-1. DEFINTIONS AND INTERPRETATION
+1. DEFINITIONS AND INTERPRETATION

-(a) Agreement: Means the terms and conditions contained herein, together with any quote, estimate, order, invoice or other document or amendments expressed to be supplemental to this agreement.
+(a) Agreement: Means the terms and conditions contained herein, together with any quote, estimate, order, invoice or other document or amendments expressed to be supplemental to this Agreement.

-(b) Services: Means the services described with any quotation or invoice.
+(b) Services: Means the Services described with any quotation or invoice.

 2. QUOTATIONS AND ESTIMATES